 Alex C. Davis is a partner at Jones Ward PLC, and has been with the firm since its beginning in 2010.
 He fights for clients injured by a wide range of dangerous consumer products, including exploding gas cans, corroding metal hip implants, and dozens of prescription drugs from Androgel to Zofran.
 Alex represents clients from almost every state in the nation, from Alaska to Florida and New York to California.
 He graduated, Cum Laude, from the Louis D. Brandeis School of Law at the University of Louisville, and was an editor of the school’s flagship law review.

-Alex is honored to be selected as a 2017 Kentucky Rising Star by Super Lawyers, and he is a member of the Louis D. Brandeis American Inn of Court, whose mission is to foster excellence in professionalism, ethics, civility, and legal skills among judges and lawyers.
-He is admitted to practice before the U.S. District Court for the Western and Eastern Districts of Kentucky, the Eastern District of Wisconsin, the Western District of Pennsylvania, and numerous other federal and state courts pro hac vice.
-He argued before the Kentucky Supreme Court in September 2017 on behalf of a client whose case has been in litigation for nine years.
+Alex is honored to be selected as a 2019-2020 Kentucky Rising Star by Super Lawyers, and he is a member of the Louis D. Brandeis American Inn of Court, whose mission is to foster excellence in professionalism, ethics, civility, and legal skills among judges and lawyers.
+He is admitted to practice before the U.S. District Court for the Western and Eastern Districts of Kentucky, the Eastern District of Wisconsin, the Western District of Pennsylvania, the Eastern District of Michigan, the U.S. Court of Appeals for the 11th Circuit, and numerous other federal and state courts pro hac vice.
+He has argued before the Kentucky Supreme Court and the Kentucky Court of Appeals.

 A native of Akron, Ohio, Alex has lived in Kentucky since 2003.
 He also assists clients with serious personal injury cases, including auto and truck accidents, as well as wrongful death, nursing home negligence and insurance bad faith.
 As an avid motorcycle owner, bicyclist, and runner, Alex has a particular interest in representing injured cyclists and pedestrians.
 He has tried multiple cases to jury verdict, and regularly prepares civil cases for trial in state and federal court.
 His $12.9 million jury verdict against a drunk driver in June 2016 in Louisville is one of the largest such civil jury verdicts in Kentucky history.